nep-pack/NonlinearEigenproblems.jl/docs/src/index.md

 # The "gun" benchmark problem

 One of the most common benchmark problems for NEPs is the so-called "gun"-problem.
-It models an electromagnetic cavity, and it is directly available in the `Gallery`.
+It models an electromagnetic cavity, and it is directly available in the NEP-PACK gallery.
-(See `?nep_gallery` for references.)
-This is how you can solve it with the [block Newton method](methods.md#NonlinearEigenproblems.NEPSolver.blocknewton):
+(See [gallery](gallery.md#NonlinearEigenproblems.Gallery.nep_gallery) references or type `?nep_gallery` at the repl-prompt.)
+This is how you can set it up and solve it with the [block Newton method](methods.md#NonlinearEigenproblems.NEPSolver.blocknewton):

 ```julia-repl
 julia> nep=nep_gallery("nlevp_native_gun");